 If you have an HMO or a managed health care plan, your primary care physician will be the doctor who refers you to a specialist, if needed.
 You will need to choose a primary care physician when you enroll in an HMO or managed health care plan.

-Scripps offers more care in more places, with primary care offices located throughout San Diego County from North County to South Bay.
+Scripps offers more care in more places, with more than 20 primary care offices located throughout San Diego County from North County to South Bay.
 With multilingual physicians and staff at many locations, Scripps has the primary care physician who’s right for you.
 When you choose a Scripps primary care doctor, you also have access to nationally renowned specialist and hospital care.

 From Chula Vista and La Jolla to Encinitas and Oceanside, our extensive network includes:

-- Hundreds of primary care providers who offer early morning, evening and Saturday hours
+- Hundreds of primary care providers, many of whom offer early morning, evening and Saturday hours

 - Three urgent care locations

 - Four emergency departments emergency and trauma care